 - Hamburger buns

-- Heat grill to 500 degrees and cook the hamburgers for 7 minutes each side for medium doneness.
-Let rest for 5 minutes.
+- Heat the grill to 400 degrees and cook the hamburgers for 4 minutes each side for medium rare doneness.
+Let them rest for 5 minutes.

-- Serve on a bun with sun dried tomato mayonnaise, lettuce, and tomato.
+- Serve on a bun with sun dried tomato mayonnaise, lettuce, onion and tomato.

-- Combine all ingredients in a small food processor and blend.
+- Combine all ingredients in a small food processor or blender and puree (the mixture will still be slightly chunky).
 If pesto is too thick, add additional olive oil until desired consistency is reached.

-- Combine the mayonnaise and pesto in a bowl and mix well.
+- Combine the mayonnaise and pesto in a bowl and mix together.

 Did you make this recipe?
 Follow me on Instagram, post a photo and tag #wenthere8this.
 I want to see what you made!